unicode-org/message-format-wg/exploration/expression-attributes.md

 These provide a great solution for options like `minFractionDigits`, `dateStyle`, or other similar factors that influence the formatted result.

-However, this single bag of options is not appropriate in all cases, in particular for attributes that pertain to the expression as a selector or a placeholder.
+Such options naturally correspond to function arguments or builder-style function constructors.
+Each option is specific to the associated API.
+Users (message authors, translators, developers) should not expect that a given option name has the same meaning between functions or that its behavior stays the same.

+To reduce the learning curve for users and improve consistency, it would be useful to have common options
+(generally those related to the formatting context) shared between all functions.

+Separately from formatting concerns, it is often useful to attach other information to message expressions and markup.
+For example, presenting how an example value could be formatted can be very useful for the message's translation, and providing the original source representation of a placeholder may be essential for being able to format a non-MF2 message, if it has been transformed to MF2 to provide translators with a unified experience.
-For example, many of the [XLIFF 2 inline element] attributes don't really make sense as function options.
+As a specific example, many of the [XLIFF 2 inline element] attributes don't really make sense as function options.

 [XLIFF 2 inline element]: http://docs.oasis-open.org/xliff/xliff-core/v2.1/os/xliff-core-v2.1-os.html#inlineelements